YosephEL/lsapp/readme.md

 ```
 Give examples
 ```
-Download and Install composer to use this program from www.getcomposer.org on the machine -Install laravel Framework Via composer - composer create-project --prefer-dist laravel/integrationgma  or "project name" After you insall laravel project - go to comoser.json file Add - "php-amqplib/php-amqplib": ">=2.6.1" - "enqueue/amqp-bunny": "^0.8",
+Download and Install composer to use this program from www.getcomposer.org on the machine, then -Install laravel Framework Via composer
+- composer create-project --prefer-dist laravel/integrationgma  or "project name" After you insall laravel project - go to comoser.json file Add - "php-amqplib/php-amqplib": ">=2.6.1" - "enqueue/amqp-bunny": "^0.8",

 1. Create Controller for the index page
 Create a messaging folder under \resources\views directory, Create index.blade.php file under the messaing folder